Leereen/fbp/README.md

 [local-cors-proxy](https://www.npmjs.com/package/local-cors-proxy).

 It is in the `frontend/package.json` file so it should already be available if you followed the previous "Dependencies" step.
-Before `npm start`, just do:
+Before `npm start`, in another terminal, just do:

 ```
 ./frontend/node_modules/.bin/lcp --proxyUrl https://freshlybakedprimes.eu